Admission Information for Prospective Students

 How to apply for Admission

 The application deadline for both international and domestic applicants is January 15 for the upcoming fall semester.

 You are strongly encouraged to submit your application online at http://apply.hawaii.edu.
 If you are unable to do so, you may download and submit paper forms.
 These can be obtained from the Graduate Division web site, http://manoa.hawaii.edu/graduate/.
 Mail paper forms to the Graduate Division at the address indicated on the forms.

-If you are applying for East-West Center Fellowship support, all application materials are to be submitted to the East-West Center.
-Please see the East-West Center Fellowship page for more information.
+If you are applying for East-West Center Fellowship support, please see the East-West Center Fellowship page for more information.

 The deadline for East-West Center Fellowship applications is December 1.

-Documents required by the University's Office of Graduate Education include:
+Documents required by the University's Graduate Division include:

 - Completed Online Application.